Wo0dy/Voice-Based-Search---eCommerce/README.md

 Our aim was to build a voice based search engine which queries the e-commerce data base and gives out the result

-Please unzip the wiki-short.zip file in the data folder before running the main.py(This is inconvenience is because git doesnt allow more than 100 mb file upload)
+Please unzip the wiki-short.zip file in the data folder before running the main.py(This inconvenience is because git doesnt allow more than 100 mb file upload, if possible a task will be included for this.)

 Tasks to be done: